unicornpkg/unicornpkg.madefor.cc/specification/package-tables.md

 The license of the package and its contents.
 Should be a [valid OSI identifier](https://opensource.org/licenses/alphabetical), or `CCPL` if the license is the ComputerCraft Public License.

+### `version`

+The version of a package.
+If a project does not have versioning, do not fill out this field.

+This field expects a valid [SemVer](https://semver.org) string, without the `v` prefix.

 ### `pkgType`

 Specifies the package type; see [Package providers](./package-providers/index.md) for more information.